 Your baby might not need algebra just yet, but you should gradually introduce them to mathematical cornerstones from an early age to get them started, says Ivankovich.
 “Bathtime is a great time to help your baby explore measurement, weight, and shapes,” she explains.
 “By allowing the baby to play with basic measuring instruments like bowls and cups in the bath, they will begin to understand mathematical concepts like weights, shapes and sizes.”

 Hull says she’s a fan of basic building blocks and toys like chunky foam puzzles to help babies begin to feel and see different sizes, shapes and numbers.
-The Baby Einstein Rhythm of the Reef Prop Pillow™ offers an easy introduction to these concepts, too.
-With an underwater theme and fun sounds, this pillow allows your baby to relax while examining numbered flaps and hanging shapes in bright colors.
+The Baby Einstein Rhythm of the Reef Prop Pillow, offers an easy introduction to these concepts, too.
+With an underwater theme and fun sounds, this pillow allows your baby to relax while transitioning your living room floor into an underwater adventure.